 But not all anxiety is the same.
 Some people experience anxiety only in specific stressful situations, or have a dramatic physical response to stressful events—symptoms like sweating, flushing, a racing heart, nausea, chest tightness, and shortness of breath.

-For patients with these symptoms who suffer from performance anxiety, stage fright when public speaking, or other specific social phobias, healthcare professionals will sometimes prescribe propranolol off-label.
+For patients with these symptoms who experience performance anxiety, stage fright when public speaking, or other specific social phobias, healthcare professionals will sometimes prescribe propranolol off-label.

 Propranolol (Inderal) is a beta-blocker most often used to treat heart conditions like irregular heartbeat and high blood pressure.